aporlowski/pi-sdr/README.md

 - [RTL-SDR Blog V3 Dongle and Antenna Kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B011HVUEME/) $39.95
 - **Total $153.38 not including tax, $50.90 with existing Pi and SD card**

+> You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from thier website.
+See the `pi-top[4] complete` kit.
+The `pi-top[4] diy` case was reccommended becuase it is assumed many users will already have a Raspberry Pi to begin with, it allows you the option to use an 8GB RAM model, and it is cheaper.

 ### Minimum Required Hardware

 With an existing computer running Linux you simply need an SDR dongle and antenna to begin monitoring P25 radio communications.